Subscribe To This Site

 In the 1960s Robert Hart created a forest garden for himself and his learning disabled brother.
 It was the first known western prototype of a new approach to gardening.
 It used principles of permaculture and companion planting to make a productive forest garden which was both low maintenance and highly productive.
 Since his death in 2000 it has sadly fallen into disuse but I believe there are moves to care for it and keep the dream alive.

-His idea of 3 dimensional gardening is finding followers around the world.
+His idea of three dimensional gardening is finding followers around the world.

-If you are interested in helping create a community fruit tree orchard you cannot do better than take a look at the Common Ground website.
-In the US there is an excellent website which promotes orchard growing: Holistic Orchardist Network and there is the Robyn Van En Center at Wilson College.
-Please see Green Links.
+If you are interested in helping create a community fruit tree orchard you cannot do better than take a look at the Common Ground website for UK opportunities.
+In the US there is an excellent website which promotes orchard growing: Holistic Orchardist Network

 Greenfootsteps Home - for more easy green living ideas